fm-donahue/flask-ol-shop/README.md

 # flask-ol-shop

-A Python Flask web application where users from Iloilo, Philippines will order items in the U.S. and ship them.
+A sample of Python-Flask web application.

 For demo, please use:
 Email: demo@demo.com